-home by the Public Prosecutor;54 returning a woman who has been effectively evicted due to domestic violence back into the abusive situation is not, however, a solution when the justice system actors cannot or will not provide for her safety in the home.

-27. MRA conducted assessments in spring 2014 among local Moroccan NGOs, who reported that public authorities only intervene in cases of severe injuries or murder.55 Lengthy proceedings, lack of protection measures, attitudes blaming the victim, and high rates of cases closed without investigation or follow-up deter women from reporting and prosecuting violence.
-The above-mentioned national study found that, excluding ongoing cases (15 %), most complaints resulted in a written report (25 %), conciliation between spouses or withdrawal of the complaint (38 %).Offenders are arrested only 1.3 % of the time and indicted in 1.8 % of the cases.56 The Economic and Social Council57 cites Justice Ministry statistics report that in the period 2007 to 2011 the total number of VAW complaints was 169.351, increasing annually from 28,419 in 2007 to 40,147 in 2011.
-More than half of the complaints (54 percent) were closed with no further action taken.
+- 11. Barriers to prosecuting violence against women include the requirement that a victim suffer injuries that result in more than 20 days of disability in order to bring a criminal assault complaint; the requirement that a victim meet a high standard to prove the result of the act of violence, a physical injury, rather than the act of violence itself; and the lack of police powers to intervene immediately in domestic abuse unless there is imminent threat of death.
+Spouses evicted without justification from the marital home are returned home by the Public Prosecutor; returning a woman who has been effectively evicted due to domestic violence back into the abusive situation is not, however, a solution when the justice system actors cannot or will not provide for her safety in the home. - 12.
+MRA conducted assessments in spring 2014 among local Moroccan NGOs, who reported that public authorities only intervene in cases of severe injuries or murder.
+Lengthy proceedings, lack of protection measures, attitudes blaming the victim, and high rates of cases closed without investigation or follow-up deter women from reporting and prosecuting violence.
+The above-mentioned national study found that, excluding ongoing cases (15 %), most complaints resulted in a written report (25 %), conciliation between spouses or withdrawal of the complaint (38 %).
+Offenders are arrested only 1.3 % of the time and indicted in 1.8 % of the cases.
+The Economic and Social Council cites Justice Ministry statistics indicating that from 2007 to 2011 the total number of VAW complaints was 169,351, increasing annually from 28,419 in 2007 to 40,147 in 2011.
+More than half of the complaints (54 %) were closed with no further action taken.

 A street vendor was constantly assaulted by husband at work, and on several occasions asked for assistance and protection from passers-by.
 She filed for divorce.
 One day the husband came and stabbed her in the street; she fled went to the police station to file a complaint.
 The police asked her to leave and wash the blood off of her first.
-When she asked for protection they replied that they were busy, told her not to get blood on their chairs, and directed her to the hospital to obtain a medical certificate.58
+When she asked for protection they replied that they were busy, told her not to get blood on their chairs, and directed her to the hospital to obtain a medical certificate.

-28. Rape cases are difficult to prove, as actual physical injuries are required to prove non-consent; victims who report rape risk prosecution for illicit sexual relations.
+13. Rape cases are difficult to prove, as actual physical injuries are required to prove non-consent; victims who report rape risk prosecution for illicit sexual relations.
 Sexual relations outside the framework of legal marriage remain illegal in Morocco.

-59Discriminatory legal provisions continue to place the burden of proof solely on the victim of violence.
+Discriminatory legal provisions continue to place the burden of proof solely on the victim of violence.

 A woman stabbed by her live-in partner obtained the necessary 21-day disability medical certificate and went to file a complaint at the police station.
-She was interrogated and then arrested for illicit
+She was interrogated and then arrested for illicit sexual relations, while in the meantime the violent partner fled town.